nanocurrency/nano-docs/docs/core-development/understanding-the-code.md

 **Notes:**
 There aren’t currently tests for specific CLIs so it’s recommended to abstract the functionality so that it can be tested in `core_test`.

-### Running tests
-The dev network is forced for locally run tests, this lowers work and other settings to make it simpler to test.
-Build with `cmake -DNANO_TEST=ON ..`
-See docs.nano.org for more information.
-There may be intermittent failures, if so add them here https://github.com/nanocurrency/nano-node/issues/1121 and fix if possible.

 ### Testing implementation details
 Sometimes it is necessary to be able to change something about a class only for a test.
 Rather than make this the class interface public just for tests, the specific tests can be added as friends to the class, this is done like so for a test named like so TEST (node, example);